Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 The wood pellets are placed in a hopper at the side of the grill and are fed into the cooking chamber where they are heated with electric heating elements to ignite the pellets thereby causing smoke, heat, and combustion.

-How to Cook Your Steak on a Pellet Grill
+How to Cook a Steak on a Pellet Grill

 Cooking steaks on a pellet grill is fairly easy, although you do need to take some time out beforehand to prepare your grill and meat.